Swati4star/Mobile-store-estimotifier/README.md

 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/Screenshot_2015-12-12-18-31-22.png" width="200px" height="350px" />

 ###3.
 Locate nearby Airtel Stores
 If the user needs to visit an Airtel Store, we provide him with the information related to all the nearby Airtel stores.
-This can be futher extended to provide store in those areas from where we get many requests but there is no store in their locality.
+This can be further extended to provide store in those areas from where we get many requests but there is no store in their locality.

 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/Screenshot_2015-12-12-12-43-16.png" width="200px" height="350px" />